Skip to main content

 PRECONCEPTION COUNSELING

 Many young people may have concerns that diabetes will prevent them from having a normal pregnancy and a healthy baby.
-The clinician can assure them that once they are ready to have a baby, a healthy pregnancy is possible and that the key to this is preconception counseling (ADA, 2018).
-Female adolescents with diabetes can also be referred to OB/GYNs, since these professionals provide in-depth preconception counseling.
-Preconception counseling begins as soon as a girl starts menstruation and continues as an ongoing conversation at every visit with the diabetes management team.
+The clinician can also assure young adults that once they are ready to have a baby, a healthy pregnancy is possible and that the key to this is preconception counseling (UPMC, 2021).

-Awareness of the importance of the consistent and correct use of contraception in the prevention of unwanted pregnancies is something that must be re-enforced with adolescents who have diabetes.
+The consistent and correct use of contraception in the prevention of unwanted pregnancies must be reinforced with adolescents who have diabetes.
 Recommendations for contraceptives include the use of long-acting reversible contraception (LARC) such as intrauterine devices and subdermal hormonal implants.
-However, studies find that healthcare providers infrequently provide counseling on LARC use.
+However, studies find that healthcare providers infrequently provide counseling on LARC use (Disney et al., 2020).

 Driving with Diabetes

-Driving with a low blood sugar increases the possibility of having an automobile crash.
-While having diabetes does not preclude an adolescent from obtaining a driver’s license, under the law, all drivers can be held accountable for keeping their blood glucose at safe levels while driving (ADA, 2017a; ADA, 2020a).
-Therefore, part of responsible behavior for an adolescent with diabetes is to ensure that their blood glucose level is within a set target range prior to driving.
+Driving with low blood sugar increases the possibility of a motor vehicle crash, and so responsible behavior for an adolescent with diabetes includes ensuring that their blood glucose level is within a set target range prior to driving.
+While having diabetes does not preclude an adolescent from obtaining a driver’s license, under the law all drivers can be held accountable for keeping their blood glucose at safe levels (Childs et al., 2017; ADA, 2024a; UCSF, 2024b).

 • Check blood sugar levels prior to driving, every time.